 Facades of palazzi may have faded and foundations battered with the tides, but a trip to Venice would not be complete without a visit to the Grand Canal.

-PONTE DI RIALTO (RIALTO BRIDGE)
+8. PONTE DI RIALTO (RIALTO BRIDGE) IN VENICE

 GOOD TO KNOW:

-BASILICA DI SANTA MARIA DELLA SALUTE
+10. BASILICA DI SANTA MARIA DELLA SALUTE

-Another iconic Venetian landmark that cannot be missed is Basilica di Santa Maria della Salute.
-Built on hundreds of thousands of wooden piles on a narrow strip of land near the Grand Canal, Basilica di Santa Maria della Salute is one of the best examples of Baroque style.
+Another iconic Venetian landmark you can`t miss in Venice is Basilica di Santa Maria della Salute.
+The basilica built on hundreds of thousands of wooden piles on a narrow strip of land near the Grand Canal is one of the best examples of Baroque style.

 GOOD TO KNOW:

-GET LOST IN VENICE
+11. GET LOST IN VENICE

-TIP: Find a bridge on a quiet canal and watch the world go by
+TIP: Find a bridge on a quiet canal and watch the world go by.

 GOOD TO KNOW: